-A Blowing Rock woman took a closer look at the Israeli-Palestinian conflict, having recently returned from a delegate tour of the Mideast.
+A Blowing Rock woman took a closer look at the Israeli-inian conflict, having recently returned from a delegate toor of the Mideset.

-Nancy Benson went on a tour of the region in late October as part of an effort to promote awareness of the issues dividing the two nationalities.
+Namey Berson went on a tour of the region in Inte October as part of an effort to promote awareness of the issues dividing the two nationalities.
 The tour was co-sponsored by Interfaith Peace-Builders and the American Friends Service Committee.